Scripture Reference: Exodus 35:4 through 40:38

 In all the travels of the Israelites, whenever the cloud lifted from above the tabernacle, they would set out; but if the cloud did not lift, they did not set out—until the day it lifted.
 So the cloud of the Lord was over the tabernacle by day, and fire was in the cloud by night, in the sight of all the Israelites during all their travels.
 Exodus 40:34-38, NIV

 Way to Introduce the Story:

 “How do we give to God?”
-Let the children discuss giving money in the collection bags (or plate) on a Sunday morning, helping to clean the church building, bringing food for the needy, etc. Children (and adults) often forget that we can do volunteer work—with no wages—for the Lord’s church.
+Let the children discuss giving money in the collection bags (or plates) on a Sunday morning, helping to clean the church building, bringing food for the needy, etc. Children (and adults) often forget that we can do volunteer work—with no wages—for God’s people.
 You might want to find out what some people in your congregation do to serve God.
-Leading the discussion back to the Sunday collection . . .
-“Has anyone ever seen the collection container really full?
-What would you think if people filled the bags with money?
+Leading the discussion back to the Sunday collection… “Has anyone ever seen the collection container really full?
+What would you think if people filled the bags (or plates) with money?
 What if the bags ran over?
 What if they had to empty the bags and start over?
 What if people gave so much money that the elders at church had to tell them to stop because there was too much?
 Did you know that something like that happened in the book of Exodus?”

 After God’s people left Egypt they walked a long time in the desert.
 They would only stay for a while in one place and then they would move to another.
 They did not have houses to live in because they had to keep travelling toward their new land.

 All of the people had tents but the Lord wanted to build a special kind of tent.
 This tent would be very beautiful.
 It would be made of rich cloth and contain furniture inside made of gold.
 It would be put in the middle of the whole camp where everyone could see it.
 Do you know why this tent would be so special?
 Because this tent was to be the Lord’s tent!
 It would be called a tabernacle.
 The word tabernacle means “tent” or “dwelling place.”